rust-lang/rust/library/core/src/ffi/c_void.md

 stabilized, it is recommended to use a newtype wrapper around an empty byte array.
 See the [Nomicon] for details.

-One could use `std::os::raw::c_void` if they want to support old Rust compiler down to 1.1.0.
+One could use `core::os::raw::c_void` if they want to support old Rust compiler down to 1.1.0.
 After Rust 1.30.0, it was re-exported by this definition.
 For more information, please read [RFC 2521].